- Where do we go when we get to camp?

 - How does Camp Friedenswald handle homesickness?

 We realize that homesickness can be a struggle for some campers, regardless of age.
-Our goal is for all campers to have an exciting and enjoyable experience.
-When homesickness arises, our staff spend time with the camper, keeping them distracted from their fears and focused on the fun of camp.
-We read stories, do puzzles, draw pictures and write letters home.
+Our goal is for all campers to have a fun and enjoyable time at camp.
+When homesickness arises, our counseling staff spend time engaging with the camper, helping them focus on the activities and experiences they get to have while at camp.
 If homesickness occurs at bedtime, we try our best to keep the campers occupied until they fall asleep.
-If their homesickness is keeping them from enjoying camp, we will call you and discuss options for helping your camper, including leaving early..
+If their homesickness is keeping them from enjoying camp, we will call you (the parent/guardian) and discuss options for helping them through the week, including an early departure.
+Even in this scenario, we’ll celebrate the days your camper DID spend at camp, and look to build on it the following year.

 - Can I pick up my camper early?

 Yes.
-If you need to pick your camper up before Check-Out, you must fill out an Early Release Form at Check-In.
-When you come to pick him/her up, sign the camper out with a Camp Staff member.
+If you need to pick your camper up before the end of camp, you need to fill out an Early Release Form during the check-in process.
+When you come to pick up your camper, you will need to sign your camper out with a camp staff in the Main Office.

 - What happens during the swim test?

-Our swim area has three different sections: red, yellow and green.
-The red section is shallow.
-Anyone can be in this section without a swim test.
-To swim in the yellow section, campers must be able to swim approximately 25 meters without touching the bottom.
-To swim in the green section, campers must also be able to tread water for 3 minutes.
-Certified lifeguards conduct the swim tests.
+Our swim area in Shavehead Lake has three different sections: red, yellow and green.
+The red section is the shallowest and anyone who is comfortable doing so can be in this section without taking a swim test.
+To swim in the yellow section, campers must be able to swim approximately 25 meters without touching the bottom of the lake and without stopping.
+To swim in the green section, campers must be able to tread water for 3 minutes, in addition to swimming 25 meters.
+Certified lifeguards conduct the swim tests on arrival day and guard the swim area whenever campers are in the water.
+While the test can be daunting to some campers, our staff work to help campers feel supported no matter what color of swim tag they might receive.
+You can help prepare your camper by letting them know what to expect, and by assuring them they’ll have a good time at the beach regardless of what “tag” they receive.

 - What if my child gets sick or has an injury?
 Is there a doctor on staff?
 How is health care handled?